 Located only a few steps from the Birthplace of Country Music museum, The Hotel Bristol is a fun and convenient boutique hotel in Southwest Virginia.
 Also check out their rooftop terrace bar and Vivian’s Table on the ground floor (excellent oysters!).

-McCool Travel Note: The Hotel Bristol was recently (July 2019) ranked #4 in continental US city hotels by readers of Travel & Leisure.
+McCool Travel Note: The Hotel Bristol ranked #4 in continental US city hotels by readers of Travel & Leisure in July 2019.
 Wow!

 More Suggested Blacksburg Hotels

 The following are Blacksburg Virginia area chain hotel properties where I have personally stayed.
 I provide just a information snippet since quality is largely consistent with other brand locations.

 - Holiday Inn Express & Suites.
 Blacksburg Holiday Inn & Suites is conveniently located, less than a half mile from the Virginia Tech campus.
-McCool Travel tip: compared to many Blacksburg area hotels, this is a great choice because the suite layout (separate living area with sleeper sofa) is ideal for families.
+McCool Travel tip: compared to many Blacksburg hotels in the area, this is a great choice because the suite layout (separate living area with sleeper sofa) is ideal for families.